MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-network-policy-server.md

 When NPS auditing is enabled, the event logs record any authentication failure errors.
 To review this information, follow these steps:

 1. Open Event Viewer, and then select **Custom views** > **Server roles** > **Network Policy and Access Services**.

 1. Check for events that have Event ID 6273 or 6274.
 Most authentication failures produce these events.
 1. Check the reason codes of the authentication failure events.
 The reason code indicates the cause of the failure.
 1. Check to see if the events are associated with a single user account.
 If so, check the NPS event log for other references to that user account.
 Such events may indicate an issue in network policy or connection request policy.

 ### Step 3: Check the NPS configuration

+Make sure of the following:

-- Make sure that the NPS server certificate is valid
+- The NPS server certificate is valid.

-- Make sure that the **RADIUS Clients and Servers** list includes the radius client in question.
+- The **RADIUS Clients and Servers** list includes the radius client in question.
-- Make sure that the shared secret key of the radius client matches the NPS shared secret key.
+- The shared secret key of the radius client matches the NPS shared secret key.
-- Make sure that the radius ports (1812,1813,1645,1646) are allowed through all firewalls.
+- The radius ports (1812,1813,1645,1646) are allowed through all firewalls.
-- Make sure that the network and connection request policy includes all appropriate conditions.
+- The network and connection request policy includes all appropriate conditions.
-- Make sure that the network policy constraints list the correct authentication method.
+- The network policy constraints list the correct authentication method.

 ### Step 4: Check the request forwarding configuration

-If the NPS server must forward the request to another radius server for authentication, then check the following:
+If the NPS server must forward the request to another radius server for authentication, then make sure of the following:

-- Make sure that the **Remote Radius Server Groups** list includes the radius server in question.
+- The **Remote Radius Server Groups** list includes the radius server in question.
-- Make sure that the authentication settings for the connection request policy are correct, including the group that is used in forward requests to the remote server.
+- The authentication settings for the connection request policy are correct, including the group that is used in forward requests to the remote server.

 ### Step 5: Temporarily remove Azure AD MFA registry keys

 If you're using NPS and Azure Active Directory (Azure AD) Multi-Factor Authentication (MFA), try to isolate the behavior by temporarily removing the Azure AD MFA registry keys.
 To do this, follow these steps:

-1. In Registry Editor, back up the **HKEY_LOCAL_MACHINE\system\currentcontrolset\services\authsrv\parameters** subkey.
+1. In Registry Editor, back up the **HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Authsrv\Parameters** subkey.

 1. Under this subkey, delete the **AuthorizationDLLs** and **ExtensionDLLs** entries.
 1. Test NPS authentication again.
 1. If NPS authentication fails, check Event Viewer to see the reason codes for any related events.